Chouffy/home_assistant_tgtg/README.md

 ### Get access tokens

+First you'll need to get access tokens for this integration to work.

 This is to be executed outside of Home Assistant, i.e. on your local machine.

 #### Manually